Retro

 The Cycling Tour is the eighth episode of the third season of Monty Python’s Flying Circus.
 The Cycling Tour is unusual when compared against other episodes of the show as the entire show is dedicated to one long skit.
 Michael Palin portrays the central character of the show: a bicycle tourist named Mr. Pither.
 Pither goes about his way on his bicycle repeatedly crashing and damaging his food supplies.
 As he talks to people he meets along the tour, he informs them that he is on a cycling tour of North Cornwall.

-Memories of Beatle Trivia (AM Radio Show)
+Memories of Beatles Trivia (AM Radio Show)

 Jim Lawless

-When I was a kid … ten or eleven years old … I happened upon a local AM radio talk show called Beatle Trivia.
+When I was a kid … ten or eleven years old … I happened upon a local AM radio talk show called Beatles Trivia.
 It aired Sunday nights at 10:30 p.m.
 I was a burgeoning Beatles fan, having “discovered” them in the mid-70’s.
 The show began as a 5-minute segment during the 7:00 p.m. to midnight “Hall of Fame Show” on Omaha’s WOW AM radio (590 on the AM dial.)
 By the time I happened upon it, the show ran for about an hour.

 Growing Up with Radio Shack